 - Allergy Translation offer credit card size cards in 43 languages that include up to 10 allergens per card and their severity, you can also create cards for special diets, such has gluten-free or vegan.
 The cards can be printed off immediately at home.

 - You can also use google translate and look up all your allergies in the language of the travel destination, so you can read food labels or instruct waiting staff.

-#7 Air travel -call the airline before your trip
+#7 Air travel – call the airline before your trip

 Some airlines are known to take special care of allergy sufferers, by going beyond simply offering various meal options, which cater to different dietary and allergy requirements.
 When Cyndi travels with Xavi Phoenix she has learned to adapt to the situation and takes the necessary steps to reduce the risk of an allergic reaction on board.
-“We ask that the airline refrains from serving peanuts on the flight we take, we ask that they make an announcement to fellow passengers to refrain from eating peanuts, and we ask to pre-board to clean the surfaces that may have peanut residue near us.
+“We ask that the airline refrain from serving peanuts on the flight we take, we ask that they make an announcement to fellow passengers to refrain from eating peanuts, and we ask to pre-board to clean the surfaces that may have peanut residue near us.
 Some airlines and passengers oblige, and some don’t.
-We bring safe snacks, 4 epi pens, Clorox wipes, and change of clothes.
+We bring safe snacks, 4 epi pens, Clorox wipes, and a change of clothes.
 Luckily we have never had a reaction while flying and I always feel prepared and knowledgeable to jump in and help my child or a fellow passenger who may need help.”
-Delta Airlines is one of the airlines has a strict peanut allergy policy in place -notify the customer service when making your booking and talk to the gate agent and cabin personnel on the day of travel.
+Delta Airlines is one of the airlines that has a strict peanut allergy policy in place – notify customer service when making your booking and talk to the gate agent and cabin personnel on the day of travel.

 # 8 Plan your holidays to countries that are allergy safe

 Thailand is a country where a multitude of dishes contain peanuts or are cooked in peanut oil.
 Hence taking a peanut allergy sufferer there can be tricky.
 Take the allergy risk factors into account when choosing your next destination.